 FOOD & BEVERAGES //

 For dinner, we went for a really casual option of catering by the Big Smoke BBQ Company.
 They attached a giant American barbecue to the back of a truck and drive it into the venue, and the smoky smell of the barbecue cooking all the food into the evening really added to the atmosphere.
 We bought enough bubbles so that guests could keep drinking it all night long if they wanted to, and had rose, pinot gris and pinot noir from New Zealand label Crafter’s Union and two types of beer.
 We almost ran out of beer because it was such a hot day!

-In April, we went to Europe for almost a month, travelling around Italy for the most part.
-We caught the train all over the country stopping in Milan, Chianti, Florence, Rome, Positano and Venice, before flying to Paris, London and Amsterdam.
+In April, we went to Europe for almost a month, traveling around Italy for the most part.
+We caught the train all over the country stopping in Milan, Chianti, Florence, Rome, Positano, and Venice, before flying to Paris, London and Amsterdam.
 It was a whirlwind trip, but we had the time of our lives.